CIROH-Snow/snow_sensing/hardware/construction_guide.md

 You will save approximately $1000 by not just using the platform materials listed there, but also using other alternatives to
 Campbell Scientific hardware, such as solar charge controllers, solar panels, grounding kits, etc.

 This document will go over the construction of a mast that does not use Campbell Scientific hardware and how to assemble sensors and enclosures.

-It will also cover to construct a central station for aggregating data from multiple snow satellite stations on a Mayfly and communicating that data to
-a Campbell Scientific CR800.
+If you choose to use a Campbell Scientific tripod, its setup is not discussed in this repository.
+You will however want to use this guide for all other construction for your station.

 #### Low-cost Platform Setup